School of Engineering

 Yes, Brown's Office of International Student and Scholar Services works with students to complete the necessary documentation.

-Yes, The Design Workshop is a state of the art maker space located down the hall from the MADE studio.
+The Brown Design Workshop is a state of the art maker space located down the hall from the MADE studio.
 Students use this space to work on prototype testing.
 Physical making and making things in collaboration with others is an integral part of the program.
+Digital making and workflows are also well-supported.

-Attending a critique at the end of the semester where students would be showing their work is a great way to see what students are doing and how they are evaluated.
+Attending a critique at the end of the semester where students would be showing their work can be a great way to see what students are doing and how they are evaluated.

-The two campuses are relatively small and so close to one another that if feels like one dual campus space.
+The two campuses are relatively small and adjacent to one another, such that it feels like one continuous campus.

 Upon completion of the program you will receive a single joint degree from Brown and RISD.